jacobemcken/jacobemcken.github.io/_posts/2023-10-19-writing-clojurescript-for-google-cloud-run.md

 with the webhook application, an *Artifact Registry* is required.
 Without it, I wasn't able to choose the image from *Cloud Run*.

-Even though environment variables seems to be best practic when it comes to configuring applications, it is far from optimal when dealing with sensitive information like passwords, private keys and other "secrets".
+Even though environment variables seem to be best practice when it comes to configuring applications, it is far from optimal when dealing with sensitive information like passwords, private keys and other "secrets".